 - Restarting instances

-An authenticated user has to authorize all the requests sent to Google Cloud SQL API.
+An authenticated user holds the responsibility to authorize all the requests sent to Google Cloud SQL API.

 Here are some prominent advantages of choosing Google Cloud SQL:

 - Easy to create and is user-friendly